MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 07/01-MiniLab_Create a Load Balancer to Load Balance VMs.md

 ## Create a health probe

-To allow the Load Balancer to monitor the status of your app, you use a health probe.
-The health probe dynamically adds or removes VMs from the Load Balancer rotation based on their response to health checks.
+To allow the load balancer to monitor the status of your app, you use a health probe.
+The health probe dynamically adds or removes VMs from the load balancer rotation based on their response to health checks.
 Create a health probe myHealthProbe to monitor the health of the VMs.

 1. Select **All services** from the left-hand menu, select **All resources**, then select **myLoadBalancer** from the resources list.